Laci1953/Cowgol_on_CP_M/Optimized compiler/readme.txt

 Cowfe, Cowbe and Cowlink were optimized.

+The executables are stored in the EXE folder.

 For each ot these components, the source files and the makefile are included.

 In the source files, you will notice a lot of comments (lines containing ";" )